-Much work has been done among all the core partners since 2015.
-Several local WIOA convenings have led to increase program staff knowledge across WIOA core partner programs.
+Quarterly local WIOA convenings have led to increase program staff knowledge across WIOA core partner programs.
 Staff have developed a desk-guide, complete with contact information and program descriptions to assist practitioners within each of the WIOA partners make appropriate referrals and assist in connecting individuals to services they need to be successful.

-In January, 2018 the One-Stop Operator, Blue Ops, Inc. began oversight of the continued planning of WIOA partner meetings and enhancing customer access to AJC services.
-The operator will develop a continuous improvement plan for the AJC and will coordinate with partners to create and implement a plan.
+The one-stop operator will develop a continuous improvement plan for the AJC and will coordinate with partners to create and implement a plan.
 Customer service training as well as frequent presentations from WIOA partners and community based organizations ensure AJC staff have the tools necessary to deliver effective services and/or make appropriate referrals to job seekers and businesses.

-WIOA Title I and partners Wagner-Peyser, Trade, Unemployment Insurance, Veterans employment services, and Division of Rehabilitation Services (DORS), and TANF are coordinated through regular communication and colocation of program staff in the comprehensive AJC.
-In August, 2017, the partners relocated to 200 Monroe Avenue in the city of Frederick.
-This facility is also home to the Frederick Community College Continuing Education and Workforce Development Career Training Programs and associated staff.
-Staff from FCC are present weekly for customers who have questions about education or career programs.
-Plans to offer Adult Education and Literacy classes at the new AJC location are underway as of winter, 2019.
+WIOA Title I and partners Wagner-Peyser, Trade, Unemployment Insurance, Veterans employment services, Division of Rehabilitation Services (DORS), and TANF are coordinated through regular communication and colocation of program staff in the comprehensive AJC.
+In the virtual environment, meetings are held quarterly and participation from the partners is robust.
 In addition, in 2018 Workforce Services created a grant-funded position specializes in working directly with the adult education and ESL populations from Frederick Community College.
 This provides a direct connection between program participants and a natural pathway from education to career planning and job training supported by Title I.

 Department of Social Services/Temporary Cash Assistance (TCA) employment services will be coordinated and aligned through regular communication, meetings, and joint initiatives and projects.
-According to the Secretaries of Maryland's Department of Human Resources, Labor, Licensing and Regulation, and Assistant State Superintendent of Maryland's Department of Education, the TCA partnership with the local WIOA system will be phased in over a three year period.
-The target completion for Frederick's TCA partnership transition under WIOA was December 31, 2018.
-As of August 2017, Frederick County's Department of Social Services has assigned a TCA case management specialist to the AJC full time.
-Since then, customers have onestop access to applying for social assistance as well as access to employment and training programs offered through the AJC.
+Frederick's TCA partnership transition under WIOA has been in effect since 2018.
+Frederick County's Department of Social Services has assigned a TCA case management specialist to the AJC full time.
+Customers have one-stop access to applying for social assistance as well as access to employment and training programs offered through the AJC.
+Discussions on co-case management strategies are underway.